JosMigue/ARDICA_PROJECT/readme.rst

 Server Requirements
 *******************

-PHP version 5.6 or newer is recommended.
+For this project is recommended use PHP 7.3.0. .
+Newer version could goes wrong with it.

-It should work on 5.3.7 as well, but we strongly advise you NOT to run such old versions of PHP, because of potential security and performance issues, as well as missing features.
+It should (maybe) work on 5.3.7 as well, but we strongly advise you NOT to run such old versions of PHP, because of potential security and performance issues, as well as missing features.